jsdotlua/react-lua/docs/migrating-from-legacy/upgrading-to-react-lua.md

-# Adding a Roact 17 Dependency
+# Adding a React Lua Dependency

-Roact 17 is available as a collection of packages hosted in the https://github.com/roblox/roact-alignment repository.
+React Lua is available as a collection of packages hosted in the https://github.com/jsdotlua/react-lua repository.
 Internal Roblox projects use a package manager called [Rotriever](https://github.com/roblox/rotriever) to resolve and manage dependencies.

 !!! info
-	Roact 17 is a "package workspace", meaning that it consists of multiple packages living in the same project.
+	React Lua is a "package workspace", meaning that it consists of multiple packages living in the same project.
 We recommend using Rotriever version [0.5.4](https://github.com/Roblox/rotriever/releases/tag/v0.5.4) or newer to make sure it has the latest workspace feature support.

 	Refer to [Rotriever's documentation](https://roblox.github.io/rotriever/installation/) for more information on how to install or upgrade your version.